BrownieO/Conlang-notes/Lexavelo/index.md

 ## Vocabulary
 No dictionary has been released, but the word count is estimated to be at 2,000 and is growing indefinitely.

-The vocabulary is drawn from "Romance languages, Greek, Dutch, Swedish, And few Czech, and a bit Arabic, and Etc".
-This scope has inflated to include all of Eurasia and even other conlangs.
+The vocabulary is drawn from "Romance languages, Greek, Dutch, Swedish, and few Czech, and a bit Arabic, and etc".
+This scope has grown to include all of Eurasia and even other conlangs.

 ## Sample text - Nostra Fader
 <p>